Make Your Book

 - Enter the Source Book URL of the book you’d like to clone

-- Enter the Target Book URL.
+- Enter the New Book URL.
 This will be the web address for the book you’re about to create.
 It cannot be changed later, so choose carefully.

 - Click Clone This Book